jasperproject/jasperproject.github.io/documentation/installation/index.md

 yaourt -S jasper-voice-control-git
 {% endhighlight %}

 You'll also need a Text-to-Speech (TTS) and a Speech-to-Text (STT) engine.
-To use Pocketsphinx and espeak (the defaults), please also install them:
+Check out the configuration section to learn what STT/TTS engines are and what you need to do to use them.

+After you've done that, you can start Jasper as a systemd service:
 {% highlight bash %}
-yaourt -S jasper-stt-pocketsphinx
-yaourt -S jasper-tts-espeak
+sudo systemctl start jasper-voice-control
 {% endhighlight %}

-Now you can start Jasper:
+If the systemd service keeps failing, your audio device might already be in use by MPD, Pulseaudio, your Desktop Environment or some other process.
+In this case, start Jasper as your current user:
 {% highlight bash %}
-sudo systemctl start jasper-voice-control
+mkdir -p ~/.jasper
+cp -r /var/lib/jasper/.jasper/profile.yml ~/.jasper jasper-voice-control
 {% endhighlight %}

 <h1 class="linked" id='manual-installation'><a href="#manual-installation" title="Permalink to this headline">Method 3: Manual Installation</a></h1>